shivammathur/php-windows-builder/README.md

 Invoke-PhpBuild -Arch x64 -Ts nts
 ```

-It should produce the PGO optimized builds for the input PHP version and configuration in a directory named `artifacts` in the current directory.
+It should produce builds for the input PHP version and configuration in a directory named `artifacts` in the current directory.

 ### PHP Extensions